jorge-zapata-6/legacy-vs-modern/README.md

 ![Dashboard Preview](https://github.com/jorge-zapata-6/legacy-vs-modern/blob/main/Project1_Ratio_Finance.png)

-This obviously doesn't mean that each employee is serving a numerous amount of customers at a time, but it is indicative of their operating model enabling them to tend to more clients with less personnel.
+This obviously doesn't mean that each employee is serving a numerous amount of customers at a time, but it is indicative of their operating models enabling them to tend to more clients with less personnel.

 # Data and Tools Used
 - Data was researched from company websites and then inputted into Excel.